NCEAS/oss-lessons/version-control/2-GitHub.md

 ### Keeping things synchronized

-Now, let say we are working on the server to scale up our analaysis or in our dessert example write a R script to read the csv about the favorite desserts.
+Now, let say we are working on the server to scale up our analysis or in our dessert example write a R script to read the csv about the favorite desserts.

 ##### Let us add a new person to our csv